SwissDataScienceCenter/renku/docs/topic-guides/data/data.rst

 However, git LFS is not efficient when working with large amount of data.
-Hence, git LFS should be avoided, especially for big files, since such system usually introduces problems during the lifecycle of a project.
+Hence, git LFS should be avoided, especially for big files, since such system usually introduces problems during the life cycle of a project.
 A better alternative is to either store the files locally outside the Renku project folder in a local filesystem, or even better to provision an external cloud storage, such as s3 or blob storage.